chrismou/ember-cli-fullpage-js/README.md

 {{/full-page}}
 ```

-For more info on the options availabl, [click here](https://github.com/alvarotrigo/fullPage.js#vanilla-js-example-with-all-options) or use the list below as a reference.
+For more info on the options available, [click here](https://github.com/alvarotrigo/fullPage.js#vanilla-js-example-with-all-options) or use the list below as a reference.

 ```
 //Navigation